Invite additional users

 }

-The invitation email sent to the user includes a URL that redirects to your application.
-You must create a page in your application to which this URL points.
-On this page, you must allow the consumer to input the verification code they received in the email.
+The invitation email includes a URL that redirects to your app.
+Build a page in your app for this URL to land on, where the new user can enter the verification code from the email.

 The invitation expires after 30 days.